taylortom/taylortom-code/structure/1_portfolio/README.txt

-Some interesting projects which may be suitable for inspection (no promises).
-Demos linked, or where not applicable, the source code.
+Some interesting projects which may be suitable for inspection.
+Links to demos and source code listed where applicable.